Aphelion-Helios/Can-you-Quant-this-/README.md

 Can you solve this puzzle?

 An ant leaves its anthill in order to forage for food.
-It moves with the speed of 10cm per second, but it doesn't know where to go, therefore every second it moves randomly 10cm directly north, south, east or west with equal probability.
+It moves with the speed of **10cm per second**, but it doesn't know where to go, therefore every second it moves randomly 10cm directly north, south, east or west with equal probability.

-If the food is located on east-west lines 20cm to the north and 20cm to the south, as well as on north-south lines 20cm to the east and 20cm to the west from the anthill, how long will it take the ant to reach it on average?
+If the food is located on east-west lines **20cm** to the north and 20cm to the south, as well as on north-south lines **20cm** to the east and 20cm to the west from the anthill, how long will it take the ant to reach it on average?

-What is the average time the ant will reach food if it is located only on a diagonal line passing through (10cm, 0cm) and (0cm, 10cm) points?
+What is the average time the ant will reach food if it is located only on a diagonal line passing through **(10cm, 0cm)** and **(0cm, 10cm)** points?

 Can you write a program that comes up with an estimate of average time to find food for any closed boundary around the anthill?
-What would be the answer if food is located outside an area defined by ( (x – 2.5cm) / 30cm )2 + ( (y – 2.5cm) / 40cm )2 < 1 in coordinate system where the anthill is located at (x = 0cm, y = 0cm)?
-Provide us with a solution rounded to the nearest integer.
+What would be the answer if food is located outside an area defined by **( (x – 2.5cm) / 30cm )2 + ( (y – 2.5cm) / 40cm )2 < 1** in coordinate system where the anthill is located at **(x = 0cm, y = 0cm)?** Provide us with a solution rounded to the nearest integer.

-The goal of this notebook
+# The goal of this notebook

 Here are my solutions for the Optiver challenge regarding the amount of time it would take an ant to encounter food in various scenarios.
 Specifically, the question states:

 An ant leaves its anthill in order to forage for food.
-It moves with the speed of 10 cm per second, but it doesn't know where to go, therefore every second it moves randomly 10 cm directly north, south, east or west with equal probability.
+It moves with the speed of **10 cm per second**, but it doesn't know where to go, therefore every second it moves randomly **10 cm** directly north, south, east or west with equal probability.

 First lets take a deep breath and import the libraries we need!